 Economy: Inflation, IIP Figures and More!!!

-Inflation rose marginally as per the latest data released for the previous month.
+Inflation rose sharply as per the latest data released for the previous month.
 The spike is attributed to the rise in food and crude fuel prices.
-The data quashes any hope of repo rate cut when the RBI meets to discuss the monetary policy in the coming month.
+The data quashes any hope of repo rate cut when the RBI meets to discuss the monetary policy in the coming month, on the contrary RBI may contemplate hiking the rate.

 Introduction of GST may have some impact on the economy as Business houses are still in the initial phases of implementation.
-However, the decision to slash GST rates of 178 items is expected to bring down inflation in the coming months.
+However, the decision to slash GST rates on many of the items is expected to ease of inflationary pressure in the coming months.
 The festive season as well as unfavorable monsoon may have also contributed to the inflationary trends.
 Thus, the chances of further cut in the repo rates remain remote for the time being at least.

-Retail Inflation rose to 3.58% in October, 2017, as compared to 3.28% in the the previous month.
+Retail Inflation rose to 4.88% in November, 2017, as compared to 3.58% in the previous month.
 Retail Inflation is on steady rise since June when it was at its lowest level.
-CPI recorded is the highest in last 7 months.
-Inflation is well within the medium term target of 4% set by the RBI.
+CPI recorded is the highest in last 15 months.
+Inflation surging in the last couple of months could be a worrying sign for RBI as it has breached the medium term target of 4% set previously.
 However, RBI has revised the inflationary target to 4.2% to 4.6% for the latter half of current fiscal year.

-The Food Inflation rose to 1.81% in October as compared to 1.25% in September.
-Whereas, Crude Fuel and Power Inflation spiked to 6.36% as compared to 5.56% rise in August,’17.
-Crude Fuel prices is on the rise as it touched the 2 year high, since the prices in Global market has been fluctuating.
+The Food Inflation rose to 4.41% in November as compared to 2.26% in October.
+Whereas, Crude Fuel and Power Inflation spiked to 7.92% as compared to 6.36% rise in the previous month.
+Crude Fuel prices is on the rise as it has touched the 30 month high, as the prices in Global market has been fluctuating.

 Consumer Food Inflation has 47% weightage in CPI Index.
 CPI falling, which is attributed to higher weightage being given to retail inflation, reflects the true impact of inflation on Common People.
 Going forward, stability in CPI will lead to strengthening of the economy and would call for changes in the monetary policy.

-WPI rose to 3.59% in October,’17, the highest in six months.
+WPI rose to 3.93% in October,’17, the highest observed in last couple of quarters.
 The spike is attributed to spike in the prices of Food and Crude Fuel.
-This is the highest in 6 months.
-Food Inflation grew 3.23% as compared to 1.99% in the previous month.
-Crude prices too rose to 10.52% as compared to 9.01% in the previous month, However, Manufacturing Sector dipped marginally at 2.62% during the same period.
+This is the highest in eight months.
+Food Inflation grew 4.1% as compared to 3.23% in the previous month.
+However, Crude prices marginally slowed to 8.82% as compared to 10.52% in the previous month, Manufacturing remained static at 2.62% during the same period.

 The new index provides Primary Articles with 22.62% weightage, 64.23% for manufactured products and power and fuel with 13.15%.
-Appreciation of Rupees against the Dollar has also helped the Wholesale Inflation to cool off.
+Any further spike in inflation will cause of concern for the RBI.

-IIP witnessed slide to 3.8% in September,’17 as compared to growth of 4.5% (revised) in the previous month, according to the new dataset.
+IIP slide to 2.2% in October,’17 as compared to growth of 4.14% (revised) in the previous month, according to the new dataset.
 Industrial growth is essential for creation of jobs and growth of the economy.
 Manufacturing, Electricity and Mining are the core components of the Industrial Output which has been retained in the new series as well.
 In the days ahead the performance of these sectors will be instrumental in the economic growth.

-Electricity grew at 3.4% while Mining grew by 7.9%.
-However, Manufacturing Sector recorded the growth of 3.4% during the same period.
+Electricity grew at 3.2% while Mining remained stagnant whereas, the Manufacturing Sector recorded the growth of 2.47% during the same period.

 Manufacturing Sector constitutes 77.6% of the new IIP index while 14.4% is allotted to the Mining sector and 8% to Electricity.

-Inflation remains well below the mid-term target of 4% is a relief for RBI.
+Retail Inflation above the mid-term target is a concern for RBI.

 Growth in Industrial output is essential for the economy, primarily in the Manufacturing sector.